xi-project/zf-boilerplate/README.md

     git remote add template git@github.com:sopranobrainalliance/zend-project-template.git
     # Get most recent updates
     git fetch template
-    # Merge from the template's master
+    # Determine which tag to use: pick one from the list
+    git tag -l
+    # Assuming the tag you want is template-x.y.z, merge the version to the project
-    git merge template/master
+    git merge template-x.y.z

 You'll need all the submodules that the repository depends on.
 You should keep the dependencies up-to-date, so running this after every version update can be